Many people who have periods can’t afford sanitary towels – let’s talk period poverty

 Yet in the UK, 10% of people with a vagina, who are between the ages of 14 and 21, live in period poverty and cannot afford these essential products.

 Sanitary products are not a luxurious product, they are a basic necessity – but they come with a high price tag.
-They cost around £5 a packet, so if you need a couple of packets every month; that’s £10 per month.
-If you add things like pain relief pills to the mix, the cost keeps rising.
+They tend to average around £2 a packet (although the very basic products can be found at around 80p in some retailers).
+So if you need a couple of packets every month, that’s around £4 per month.
+If you add things like pain relief pills to the mix, or back-up products in case you bleed through, the cost keeps rising.

 If you or your family is struggling to afford rent, food, or clothes, you may not prioritise buying sanitary towels – which is completely understandable.